d4np3/module-1/README.md

 # Module 1 - Intro to Fintech

-This is Module 1 Introduction to Finance and Programming
+This is Module 1 covering Introduction to Finance and Programming

+# Module 1 Challenge - Fintech Case Study

 ## Contents